lukors/kanter/README.md

-# Kanter
+# Vismut
 A node based texture creation tool for Windows and Linux.
-It uses [Kanter Core](https://github.com/lukors/kanter_core) for the computation and [Bevy](https://github.com/bevyengine/bevy) for the graphical user interface.
+It uses [Vismut Core](https://github.com/lukors/kanter_core) for the computation and [Bevy](https://github.com/bevyengine/bevy) for the graphical user interface.

 [**Download the latest version here**](https://github.com/lukors/kanter/releases/latest)